Bell Food Group: Organization

 The headquarters of the Bell Food Group is in Basel, Switzerland.
-On July, 2019, the Bell Food Group was divided into three divisions: Bell Switzerland, Bell International, and Convenience and Services.
+In July 2019, the Bell Food Group was divided into three divisions: Bell Switzerland, Bell International, and Convenience and Services.
 The Bell International division is made up of Bell Germany, Bell Western/Eastern Europe and Hubers/Sütag divisions.
 The Convenience division comprises Eisberg, Hilcona and Hügli.

 Around 8,000 employees generated consolidated sales of CHF 2.6 billion in the fiscal year 2014.
 Bell is listed on the SIX Swiss Exchange.
 The majority shareholder of Bell is Coop, one of Switzerland's largest retail and wholesale companies.

+In June 2022, the Bell Food Group was ranked 53rd in the list of the largest Swiss companies.
+In Switzerland, Bell is the second largest market participant in poultry production, with a market share of 32.7% (as of 2018), after Micarna (market share of 41.5%) and ahead of FRIFAG Märwil AG (Frifag for short; market share of 14%).

+Bell Schweiz AG is a member of the industry organization Proviande.
+Bell is also represented by Marco Tschanz on the board of directors of Centravo Holding AG, a group of companies specializing in the processing and disposal of slaughterhouse by-products.